egrilmez/Nigerai/README.md

 Contributions are welcome!
 Feel free to submit issues and pull requests.

-## 🇳🇬 About Naija GPT
+## 🇳🇬 About n**AI**ja GPT

-Naija GPT celebrates Nigerian innovation in AI, featuring the vibrant colors of the Nigerian flag while providing a modern, accessible interface for AI interactions.
+n**AI**ja GPT celebrates Nigerian innovation in AI, featuring the vibrant colors of the Nigerian flag while providing a modern, accessible interface for AI interactions.